br-automation-com/SafeDODiag/readme.txt

 SContactor fub is designed for operating two safety contactors in series, but the fub can be used for dual-channel safe digital output control such as dual-channel axis STO.
 SDigitalOut fub is designed for operating one safe digital output channel, such as a gas dump valve.
 Both fubs have four prioritized monitoring options:
-1. Config.DiagCode: SF_EDM DiagCode from safety CPU – if this monitoring config is enabled, external feedback monitoring and SO card's internal CurrentOK monitoring will be ignored (highest priority).
+1. Config.DiagCode: SF_EDM DiagCode from safety CPU â€“ if this monitoring config is enabled, external feedback monitoring and SO card's internal CurrentOK monitoring will be ignored (highest priority).
-2. Config.Fdbk: external contactor state monitoring (using SafeDigitalInput0X from SI card) – this config should only be used if SF_EDM DiagCode cannot be used, e.g. if PLKbandwidth is at a premium and we cannot afford to transmit SF_EDM DiagCode.
+2. Config.Fdbk: external contactor state monitoring (using SafeDigitalInput0X from SI card) â€“ this config should only be used if SF_EDM DiagCode cannot be used, e.g. if PLKbandwidth is at a premium and we cannot afford to transmit SF_EDM DiagCode.
-3. Config.Current: SO channel's built-in wiring monitoring (using CurrentOK0X from SO card) – this config should only be used if feedback cannot be used, e.g. controlling dual-channel STO of a VFD (lowest priority).
+3. Config.Current: SO channel's built-in wiring monitoring (using CurrentOK0X from SO card) â€“ this config should only be used if feedback cannot be used, e.g. controlling dual-channel STO of a VFD (lowest priority).
-4. Config.InterlockState: SO channel's output interlock state monitoring (using FBK_Status_1 or FBOutputStateXXYY from SO card) – this config only informs why outputs do not energize, i.e. whether grayCPU doesn't request output or safety CPU doesn't permit output (in parallel to other options).
+4. Config.InterlockState: SO channel's output interlock state monitoring (using FBK_Status_1 or FBOutputStateXXYY from SO card) â€“ this config only informs why outputs do not energize, i.e. whether grayCPU doesn't request output or safety CPU doesn't permit output (in parallel to other options).
 Interface mapping recommendations:
 1. Assign the Status.SafetyResetRequested fub output directly to an IO output variable that uses a BOOL10x channel on the safety CPU to reset SF_EDM error.
 This request should only be used to reset SF_EDM errors and nothing else.
 2. Pass into the pSO_Out_... fub inputs the ADR of the IO output variables described in the Function Block Interface section, and do not manipulate the IOSP output variables in the task that calls this fub.